mtsev/seba/database/README.md

 $ sudo apt install mysql-server
 ```

-It is recommended that you run the included security script.
+It is recommended that you run the included security script and accept the default options with `y`.
 ```sh
 $ mysql_secure_installation
 ```

-Run the `setup` script to set up the database.
+In this directory, run the `setup` script to set up the database.
 You can replace `seba_db` with any name you want for the database.
 ```sh
 $ ./setup seba_db
 ```

+Lastly, follow [these instructions](https://github.com/mtsev/seba-form-script#database) to set up database access for the Google script. **If the script's access is not set up, database features will not work properly.** If you can't set up access for the script, delete `dbConfig.json` to disable database features for the bot.

 ## Configuration
 If you set up the database with the `setup` script, this will already be configured for you.